eigerco/polka-storage-book/src/architecture/pallets/randomness.md

 ## Constants

-The Storage Provider Pallet has the following constants:
+The Randomness Pallet has the following constants:

 | Name              | Description                                                       | Value   |
 | ----------------- | ----------------------------------------------------------------- | ------- |